As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Some of the best sites to find fossils in Illinois include Mazon Creek, Mazon River, Niota, Terre Haute, and Sparta.
 Generally, the northern parts of the state are the most abundant in fossils.
 Pyritized gastropods can be found at the Rapatee Strip Mine.

-To find shark teeth, possibly even megalodon teeth, you need to find rocks that belong to the Ordovician or Silurian periods, in the quarries of the Chicago area, or the Mississippi River bluffs of northwestern Illinois, such as the Rock Island area.
+To find shark teeth, possibly even megalodon teeth, you need to find rocks from the Ordovician or Silurian periods in the quarries of the Chicago area or the Mississippi River bluffs of northwestern Illinois, such as the Rock Island area.

 When it comes to finding artifacts and relics in Illinois, such as arrowheads, your best bet is the Illinois River, or the Mississippi River, and generally, lakes and creeks.
 Farm fields are also a great place to start searching.
 However, make sure to ask permission.